Professor Richard Flower

 My research interests range across the Roman, late Roman and early medieval periods, although I specialise in the role of invective and abuse in all forms of politics and the formation of authoritative knowledge in late antiquity.
 This includes working on a number of early Christian writings that have traditionally been seen as part of Patristics.

-Having spent several years looking at polemic in the political culture of the later Roman empire, I am currently pursuing a project examining the growth of late-antique heresiology in the context of classical notions of the ordering of knowledge, which will be the subject of my next monograph.
-During 2015-16, I held an AHRC Early Career Fellowship entitled Cataloguing Damnation: The Birth of Scientific Heresiology in Late Antiquity, which allowed me to make substantial progress with the writing of a monograph on this subject.
-I am also currently editing the Cambridge Companion to Christian Heresy and, together with Professor Morwenna Ludlow, a volume entitled Rhetoric and Religious Identity in Late Antiquity, which results from a conference held at Exeter in 2015.
+Having spent several years looking at the role of polemic in the political culture of the later Roman empire, I am currently working on the growth of late-antique heresiology in the context of classical notions of the ordering of knowledge, which will be the subject of my next monograph.
+During 2015-16, I held an AHRC Early Career Fellowship for a project entitled Cataloguing Damnation: The Birth of Scientific Heresiology in Late Antiquity, which has resulted in a number of articles on this subject.
+I am also currently editing the Cambridge Companion to Christian Heresy and, together with Professor Morwenna Ludlow, a volume entitled Rhetoric and Religious Identity in Late Antiquity, which results from conferences held at Exeter in 2015 and 2016.

-As part of my AHRC project, I started recording a series of interviews with academics about surprising and unfamiliar aspects of the ancient world, which are available to listen to as podcasts.
-Even though my Fellowship has finished, I am continuing to record more of these interviews.
+As part of my AHRC Fellowship, I recorded a series of interviews with academics about surprising and unfamiliar aspects of the ancient world entitled The Distant Pasts, which are available to listen to as podcasts.

-If you're an undergraduate looking to write a final-year undergraduate or a potential applicant student considering doing an MA or PhD dissertation on a late-antique topic (or anything else Roman that sounds fun), then please send me an email and I'll be happy to discuss your ideas with you.
+If you're an undergraduate looking to write a final-year dissertation or a potential applicant considering doing an MA or PhD thesis on a late-antique topic (or anything else Roman that sounds fun), then please send me an email and I'll be happy to discuss your ideas with you.